 Zoning Provision Proposed Compliance General (1) Where a building in an area to which a heritage overlay applies is removed or destroyed it must be rebuilt with the same character and at the same scale, massing, volume, floor area and in the same location as existed prior to its removal or destruction.
 Rear portions of the heritage buildings are proposed to be demolished to accommodate the proposed development.
 The brick clad building (174 Murray Street) will be retained in its existing form and detailing with focused repairs to the brickwork and restoration to the features.
 The workers' cottage (168 Murray Street) will be retained with the second storey removed, dormers replaced and wood shingle or standing seam metal roof will be reintroduced.
 No (2) In Areas A or B on Schedule 1, Subsection (1) does not apply to the use of a lot that was vacant prior to April 19, 1978 and, instead, the provisions of the underlying zone apply to the use of that vacant lot.
 The lot which contains the heritage resource is not vacant, therefore this provision does not apply.
-N/A Additions (3) An addition to a building in an area to which a heritage overlay applies is permitted only if: a) the height of the walls and the height and slope of the roof of the addition do not exceed those of the building a) The height of the addition exceeds that of the existing heritage building b) i.
-The side yard setback of the addition No No b) i. the side yard setback of the addition is at least 60 cm. where it adjoins to the south does not provide a 60cm setback.
-No greater than that of the wall of the building located closest to the side lot line ii.
-The addition is located completely in the rear yard however the proposed addition does not comply with rear yard setback requirements.
-No ii. it is located entirely within the rear yard, or in the interior yard abutting the rear yard and complies with the rear yard setback of the underlying zone, except where the building has a non- complying rear yard setback the addition may be built to that rear yard setback, but in no case may be less than 3.0 metres c) The addition is not located in the front yard.
-Yes c) it is not located within the front yard
+N/A Additions (3) An addition to a building in an area to which a heritage overlay applies is permitted only if: a) the height of the walls and the height and slope of the roof of the addition do not exceed those of the building b) i. the side yard setback of the addition is at least 60 cm. greater than that of the wall of the building located closest to the side lot line ii. it is located entirely within the rear yard, or in the interior yard abutting the rear yard and complies with the rear yard setback of the underlying zone, except where the building has a non-complying rear yard setback the addition may be built to that rear yard setback, but in no case may be less than 3.0 metres c) it is not located within the front yard a) The height of the addition exceeds that of the existing heritage building b) i.
+The side yard setback of the addition where it adjoins to the south does not provide a 60cm setback. ii.
+The addition is located completely in the rear yard however the proposed addition does not comply with rear yard setback requirements. c) The addition is not located in the front yard.
+No No Yes